-Club A certificate which licences a qualifying club for the sale/supply of alcohol.
-It can be granted to members clubs which comply with specific conditions e.g. Certificate membership rules, run by club committees, profits go to members not an owner etc. There is no time limit on the duration of the certificate but it may be withdrawn, surrendered or suspended.
+Club Premises Certificate A certificate which licences a qualifying club for the sale/supply of alcohol.
+It can be granted to members clubs which comply with specific conditions e.g. membership rules, run by club committees, profits go to members not an owner etc. There is no time limit on the duration of the certificate but it may be

-Premises responsible Supervisor premises
+Designated Premises Supervisor